This topic is under construction for the 17.3 release of LabKey Server. For current documentation of this feature, click here.

 The project-level settings on the Properties

-tabs duplicate the site-level options enabling optional overrides.
+tabs nearly duplicate the site-level options enabling optional overrides at the project level.
 One additional project-level property is:

 - Security defaults: When this box is checked, new folders created within this project inherit project-level permission settings by default.